oferchen/arena/docs/Email.md

 # Email

 This guide covers configuration of Arena's outgoing email system.
+Build the project as outlined in the [README](../README.md#building) before configuring email.

 ## Environment variables and CLI flags